cloudedbats/ansible-playbooks/README.md

 - Install the Raspberry Pi Operating system on an SD card.
 - Move the SD card to a Raspberry Pi computer and power it up.
 - Download the Ansible playbook and inventory files into another Linux/Unix computer.
-- Adjust the inventory file and run Ansible.
+- Adjust the inventory file and run the Ansible playbook.
 - Restart the Raspberry Pi.
 - Add extra features not managed by Ansible, like RaspAP, etc.